andybala/curiousily.github.com/_posts/2017-12-09-deep-reinforcement-learning-for-hackers-part-1.markdown

 Here, we use all of the helper functions defined above to ultimately train your agent to behave (hopefully) kinda optimal.
 We start with the initial state, at every episode, choose an action, receive reward and update our Q values.
 Note that the implementation looks similar to the formula for Q-learning, discussed above.

+You can clearly observe that the agent learns how to obtain a higher reward, really quickly.
+Our MDP is really small, though, and this might be just a fluke.
+Moreover, looking at some episodes, you can see that the agent hit a Zombie (twice).

 # Did it learn something?